evan361425/flutter-pos-system/docs/PRIVACY_POLICY.md

 If you contact us directly, we may receive additional information about you such as your name, email address, phone number, the contents of the message and/or attachments you may send us, and any other information you may choose to provide.

-When you register for an Account, we may ask for your contact information, including items such as name, company name, address, email address, and telephone number.
+When you register for an Account, we may ask for your contact information, including items such as name, and email address.

 ## How we use your information